 There’s a reason so many people are fighting to break into medical sales – several reasons actually!
-Money, flexibility, and feeling like you’re making a difference…just to name a few.
-There’s certainly a lot to love about medical sales jobs, but it’s not all cash and cuddles.
+Money, flexibility, and feeling like you’re making a difference, just to name a few.
+There’s certainly a lot to love about medical sales jobs, but it’s not all peachy.
 In a recent medical sales job satisfaction survey, we asked the MedReps community to tell us what they love about their jobs – along with what they don’t.
 And they certainly didn’t hold back in their responses!
 While money was on the list of things respondents like most about medical sales jobs, it also topped the list of things they like least.
 (Guess it depends on the job!)
 Keep reading to find out what other issues medical sales professionals have with their jobs.

 “The money’s still good, but it’s not what it used to be,” seems to be the underlying view of many medical sales professionals. “[It’s] not as lucrative as before,” was all one respondent said when asked what she liked least about the job.
 Others had equally to-the-point responses: “Money.
 Smaller bonus,” said one medical sales professional.
 “Declining money and opportunities,” offered another.
 One respondent expounded a bit by saying, “The inconsistency in pay and the fact that companies are being bought and sold and traded.
 There are many unpredictable changes every year.”